 ← Back to Stories

-Australia's Labor government pushes controversial CGT and negative gearing tax reforms amid business backlash
+Australia's Labor government introduces controversial CGT and negative gearing reforms amid business backlash

 Consensus Summary